Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 Watch the display and then take a short drive on an unpaved road (suitable for standard vehicles) through the jagged badlands of nearby 20 Mule Team Canyon.
 From the end of the one-way road, it’s a quick hop back to the beautifully restored Inn Dining Room, where you’ll find historic Western art and a breakfast menu of regionally inspired specialties — from huevos rancheros to 49’er flapjacks served with Deglet Noor date butter.

 Over at the national park’s Furnace Creek Visitor Center, you can learn about the region’s natural and human history and also catch a beautifully produced 20-minute film narrated by actor Donald Sutherland that illuminates Death Valley’s grandeur.
-For more history, stop at the ranch to visit the Borax Museum.
+For more history, stop at The Ranch to visit the Borax Museum.
 Housed in the valley’s oldest structure, which dates to 1883, the museum exhibits an impressive mineral collection and looks at the role that borax, a mineral used in ceramics and a host of cleaning supplies, played in Death Valley’s development.
 Behind the museum, you’ll also find historic mining equipment, wagons, and locomotives on display.

-While you’re at the ranch, pick up a cup of coffee and enjoy the park-like setting of its reimagined town square.
+While you’re at The Ranch, pick up a cup of coffee and enjoy the park-like setting of its reimagined town square.
 Built in a Spanish Colonial Revival style with beautifully landscaped gardens, the square is lined by newly constructed buildings that house the resort’s general store, a Western-style restaurant, and The Last Kind Words Saloon.

 Lunch